MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_1.md

 * [Raspberry Pi Pico-W](https://mryslab.github.io/telemetrix-rpi-pico-w/)
 * [STM32 Boards (i.e. Blackpill)](https://mryslab.github.io/telemetrix/)

-To uncover Telemetrix internals, we will be exploring:
+To uncover Telemetrix internals, we will be using the HC-SR04 ultrasonic sensor feature to explore the following:

+* Telemetrix Command And Message Structure.
 * Telemetrix Server File Layout
 * Telemetrix Client File Layout
-* Telemetrix Command And Message Structure.
-* Finally, we will look at an end-to-end example to tie things together.

-In the next post we will explore the Telemetrix server file layout.
+In the next post we will explore the Telemetrix Command And Message Structure.